LidoHon/HealthCare/README.md

 **Guidelines**
 Code Style: Follow the existing code style and conventions used in the project.
 Testing: Ensure that your changes are covered by tests.
 Run tests locally before submitting a pull request.
 Documentation: Update the documentation if your changes affect the setup or usage of the project.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
 For any questions or issues, please reach out to liduhon3@gmail.com.